Top Mistakes Online Instructors Make (And How To Avoid Them)

 While creating instructional videos with different scenario branches, it is better to write separate scripts for each scenario just for avoiding confusion.

-Be fun for your students
+Don’t teach online without being fun for your students

-Last but not least, give some room for a good laugh with some subtle jokes.
+The final question is – who is an online instructor really?
+The answer is – a person with a positive attitude and somebody who likes to have fun.
+So, give some room for a good laugh with some subtle jokes.
 You don’t have to look serious in order to provide learners with useful information.
 Make your students smile and move on with your learning process with a positive attitude!